Toronto waterfront: Toronto Harbour

-View of Toronto Harbour from the Western Gap at Billy Bishop Island Airport.
+View of Toronto Harbour from the Western Gap at Billy Bishop Toronto City Airport.
 The Gap serves as the Harbour's western access point.

 To the east of Exhibition Place begins a long stretch of former commercial and industrial areas that are rapidly being converted into some of Toronto's most expensive residences and condominiums.
 Historic commercial structures such as the Tip Top Tailors Building and the Queen's Quay Terminal have been turned into luxury condominiums with waterfront views.
 Associated with this Queens Quay has become home to a number of high end shops and restaurants.
 This area is also home to the Harbourfront Centre, a large cultural centre occupying 10 acre of former industrial land including an old power plant that is now a gallery.
 Some large industrial structures remain though most are shut down, most prominently the imposing Canada Malting Silos.
 Just to the north of the Gardiner is the former railway lands that have also seen rapid development in the years since deindustrialization.
 This area is home to the Rogers Centre (SkyDome) and CN Tower, both of which are prominently visible from the waterfront.

 A quay in Toronto Harbour frozen over in the winter.

 Between York and Yonge Streets is a cluster of large skyscrapers, many built in the 1970s in the first wave of redevelopment on the waterfront.
 This includes the Westin Harbour Castle Hotel and One Yonge Street.
 Also in this area was Captain John's Harbour Boat Restaurant, a permanently docked cruise ship that served as a restaurant popular with tourists (now closed, and the ship has been removed) and the Redpath Sugar Building which remains an industrial site.